joglr/joglr/README.md

 ## [Projects](#projects)

-This is an incomplete list of projects that I have collaborated on or made by myself.
+This is an incomplete list of projects that I have either collaborated on or made myself.

 | &nbsp; | Year | Project                                                 | Description                       |
 | ------ | ---- | ------------------------------------------------------- | --------------------------------- |